-SAP Cloud Platform Integration version 2.44.x comes with support of Principal Propagation to other applications running on SAP Cloud Platform Neo version.
+SAP Cloud Integration version 2.44.x comes with support of Principal Propagation to other applications running on SAP Business Technology Platform (BTP) Neo version.
 This blog explains on how to make use of this enhancement.

-Note: Similar feature enhancement of principal propagation to an application running on SAP Cloud Platform Cloud Foundry version is in progress.
+Note: Similar feature enhancement of principal propagation to an application running on SAP BTP Cloud Foundry version is in progress.
 A similar blog will be shared once the feature is available.

-Feature per se, is very easy to consume with the HTTP receiver adapter/connector but understanding the required setup of Custom Identity Provider (IdP) and establishing trust between SAP Cloud Platform (Neo) accounts, is little complex and time consuming.
+Feature per se, is very easy to consume with the HTTP receiver adapter/connector but understanding the required setup of Custom Identity Provider (IdP) and establishing trust between SAP BTP (Neo) accounts, is little complex and time consuming.

 The feature shall be explained with a sample use case as depicted in below diagram.

 myApp needs to collect the response from an app httpApp, which exposes an HTTP endpoint and is running on SAP BTP Neo version, by making use of an Integration Flow designed and deployed with SAP Cloud Integration.The need is to collect the response of httpApp with the user who logged-in to myApp.
 That means, the logged-on user’s context (principal) must be propagated from myApp to Integration Flow and then to httpApp.
 This has been achieved via OAuth2 SAML Bearer Assertion authentication in HTTP receiver adapter/connector.